-With nearly 150 million people in the U.S. covered by employer-provided health insurance plans, they are the leading source of such coverage for non-elderly people, according to 2012 data from the Kaiser Family Foundation and the Health Research and Educational Trust.
-The average worker-contributed premium was $5,615 for single coverage and $15,745 for family coverage, although such contributions can vary significantly from company to company.1 Those figures include both worker and employer contributions.
+With nearly 150 million people in the U.S. covered by employer-provided health insurance plans, they are the leading source of such coverage for non-elderly people, according to 2013 data from the Kaiser Family Foundation and the Health Research and Educational Trust.
+The average premium was $5,884 for single coverage and $16,351 for family coverage, although such contributions can vary significantly from company to company.1 Those figures include both worker and employer contributions.

 However, beyond the premium, workers may find themselves responsible for a variety of other costs such as deductibles, co-payments, co-insurance, prescriptions, and other expenses.
 Because of the highly personal and individualized nature of healthcare, the best choices for one person or family might not be the same for another.
 Before signing up for your employer’s healthcare plan, look closely at a number of facts and factors to make the best decision for you.

 Understand the plan.
 According to the LIFE Foundation, a nonprofit insurance information and advocacy organization, there are five types of health insurance:

 Consider your health history.
 Saving money on your health insurance is more involved than simply choosing the least expensive plan.
 In fact, if you choose a plan that has lower monthly payments, but a large deductible and high co-payments, you could find yourself actually paying more than if you opted for a “more expensive” plan with lower limits on your out-of-pocket contributions.
 If you or your family members have a history of health issues or are aging, choosing the lower-deductible plan with prescription coverage, if offered, might be a less expensive option than the low cost of the bare-bones HMO plan.